yonaskolb/XcodeGen/Docs/ProjectSpec.md

 # Project Spec
 The project spec can be written in either YAML or JSON.
 All the examples below use YAML.

-Some of the examples below don't show all the required properties when trying to explain something.
+Required properties are marked with checkbox.
+Some of the YAML examples don't show all the required properties.
 For example not all target examples will have a platform or type, even though they are required.

-Required properties are marked 🔵 and optional properties with ⚪️.

 ### Index